 While working remotely, employees keep in touch with co-workers, teams, managers, and customers via telecommunication links like phone calls, webcams, distant conferencing, emails, instant messaging apps, and so on.
 Thanks to advanced mobile communication technologies and intelligent devices, telecommuting has come a long way in driving modern workforces.

-With an increasing number of employees who prefer agility and flexibility at work, telecommuting or the concept of remote work is gaining popularity in organizations belonging to high-tech, financial, transportation and communications industries.
-Several forward-thinking and progressive companies are embracing telecommuting options as one of their core business strategies, 3 names to reckon with are Dell, Xerox, and Aetna.
-A very extensive study and survey report made by OWL Labs reveals the following statistics about telecommuting:
+An increasing number of employees who prefer agility and flexibility at work, telecommuting, or remote work, is gaining popularity in high-tech, financial, transportation, and communications organizations.
+Several forward-thinking and progressive companies are embracing telecommuting options as one of their core business strategies.
+3 names to reckon with are Dell, Xerox, and Aetna.
+A pervasive study and survey report made by OWL Labs reveals the following statistics about telecommuting:

 Telecommuting or remote work options are paving newer ways for 21st-century companies to gain multiple business benefits – it’s a win-win situation for both enterprises and employees.
 The above-mentioned study report’s most apparent benefits comprise employee happiness, an elated sense of job satisfaction, and heightened productivity driven by flexibility and agility to complete office work from anywhere and anytime.
 Flexible and remote work options accelerate a company’s retention policy and reduce staff turnover.